An increasingly popular trend in the real estate industry, especially among new homebuyers, is multigenerational living and multigenerational homes.

 “We see that first-time homebuyers really like the idea of the income potential to offset their mortgage, whereas the older folks may want to have their parents move in,” he adds.
 “Determining what your buyers’ needs are prior to giving them the chance to experience the space is key.”

 Making the Sell

-According to the National Association of Realtors’ Home Buyer and Seller Generational Trends Report for 2015, 13 percent of homebuyers purchased multigen homes.
+According to the National Association of Realtors’ Home Buyers and Sellers Generational Trends Report for 2022, 11 percent of homebuyers purchased multigen homes.

 With such a large percentage, it’s clear there is a market for multigen homes.
 So what’s it going to take to make the sell?

 For starters, remember and recount the positives of multigenerational homes:

 - Shared cost benefits.
 Although most home purchases are a large financial burden, multigenerational buyers usually share the costs.
 “Though cost in terms of dollars and stress can be high, the sense of security — knowing everyone is well cared for, fed and involved in the family — is a tremendous benefit,” says Bitter.